This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-If at all possible: we highly recommend buying some smoked paprika!
-It’s available at most groceries or you can buy it online here!
-You can use it in so many delicious recipes.
-But if not…here are a few last minute substitutes.
+If at all possible, I highly recommend just buying some smoked paprika!
+It’s available at most grocery stores, and it’s a versatile ingredient in so many delicious recipes.
+But if that’s just not possible, here are a few last-minute substitutions.

 Best substitutes for smoked paprika

-Note that how these options work depend on the type of cuisine and how the smoked paprika is used.
+Note that how these options work depends on the type of cuisine and how the smoked paprika is used.
+I’ll include some tips on all of that.

 Where to buy smoked paprika

-Here are some of our favorite recipes featuring smoked paprika:
+Here are some of my favorite recipes featuring smoked paprika:

 About the authors